I’ve noticed a disturbing trend lately: Everyone who built his own PC knows everything. Just ask him.

 To that end, I plugged in an IDE controller.
 I jumpered it properly–or so I thought–and then transplanted the IDE drive over from the 286.
 It choked.
 No memory test.
 No nothing.
 I couldn’t even get into CMOS setup.

 Backwards IDE cable, right?
 Nope.
 I checked that.
 I even tried a couple of different cables.

 I struggled with the hard drive for hours and didn’t get anywhere.
 Finally I called the computer store.
-They couldn’t suggest anything I hadn’t told them I already tried, so I drove in and dropped off the mess.
+They couldn’t suggest anything I hadn’t already tried, so I drove in and dropped off the mess.
 They struggled with it for a couple of days.
 Eventually they found the drive was one of the few 8-bit IDE drives made, and it was compatible with a limited number of controllers, and those controllers only worked in some 286s.
 They took the drive as a trade-in, and they backed up the data to tape, then restored the tape to the replacement drive for me.
 I took the drive home, plugged it in, and fired up the machine.

 With the drive sorted, the PC did the memory test.
 Excellent.
 I went into CMOS setup, and fed it the parameters for the drive–no IDE autodetect here, boys.
 I exited, and the system restarted, and booted off the drive.

 It was definitely a rite of passage.
 I started on a Thursday afternoon, expecting to have the system running by Thursday evening.
 By the end, it was Tuesday evening when it was running.
 I did everything right, but an unanticipated problem–one that even stumped the experts–hung me up.

 It humbled me.
 At the end I knew a lot.
 I knew I knew a lot.
 But I also knew there was a world of not-so-obvious problems and tricky solutions out there, and that I didn’t know everything.
 There certainly were people out there who knew a whole lot more than me.